daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-low-energy-audio-segments.md

-[Fig 2.](#fig-2) shows the time-domain waveform in blue, the AE in red, RMS in pink, +/- one standard deviation of RMS in yellow, and three segments found in green which vary by thickness which indicates a lower energy segment.
+[Fig 2.](#fig-2) shows the time-domain waveform in blue, the AE in red, RMS in pink, +/- one standard deviation of RMS in yellow, and three segment midpoints found in green where thickness indicates a longer low energy segment.

 Here's something a bit less basic, a [mel]-[spectrogram] of the fake audio: